 Mommy Ambassador At-Large

 She has a background in marketing and project management with a degree from Saginaw Valley State University and a Master of Business Administration from Northwood University.
-She also has training in Strategic Planning Foundations.
-Malikah has a track record of high achievement in leadership, partnership renewal, and client engagement and satisfaction.
-She founded Detroit Youth Code, a computer programming bootcamp for Detroit youth, and she also owns a real estate investment business with her husband.
+In 2019, she founded Detroit Youth Code, a computer programming bootcamp focused on training and inspiring Detroits youth as the next generation of STEM leaders.

 Malikah is a proud advocate for the community.
-In 2021 she became a program coordinator with Hope Starts Here, Detroit’s Early Childhood Partnership led by Detroit Maternal, Child and Family Alliance (DMCFHA).
+In 2021, she joined Hope Starts Here, Detroit’s Early Childhood Partnership led by Detroit Maternal, Child and Family Alliance (DMCFHA).
 As a Mommy Ambassador with BMBFA, she has published articles about her breastfeeding journey and advocacy, and her perspective on normalizing Black breastfeeding has been featured on national platforms such as Good Morning America.
 Malikah is the proud mother of two amazing boys, Nolan and Aaron.
-She has exclusively breastfed her son Aaron for over 4 years.
+She exclusively breastfed her son Aaron for over 4 years.

 Malikah is a proud member of Delta Sigma Theta Sorority, Inc., Detroit Alumnae Chapter.